xcp-ng/xcp-ng-org/docs/guides.md

 ln -s /usr/local/etc/rc.d/xenguest /usr/local/etc/rc.d/xenguest.sh
 service xenguest start
 ```
+Option 2 is via webgui:
+Open management page under http(s)://your-configured-ip and go to:
+*System -> Firmware -> Plugins*
+Scroll down to **os-xen** and let the gui do the steps needed.
+Next: Reboot the system to have the guest started (installer doesn't do that):
+*Power -> Reboot*

 Guest Tools are now installed and running, and will automatically run on every boot of the VM.